-In December 1993, the Board adopted and the stockholders approved the 1993 Incentive and Non-Statutory Stock Option Plan (the "1993 Plan").
+In December 1993, the Board of Directors (the "Board") adopted and the stockholders approved the 1993 Incentive and Non-Statutory Stock Option Plan (the "1993 Plan").
 Under the terms of the 1993 Plan, we were authorized, for a ten-year period, to make awards of restricted stock and to grant incentive and non-statutory options to our employees, consultants, and advisors to purchase shares of our stock.
-Options vested over varying periods up to four years and had contractual lives up to ten years.
-We did not issue any stock options under the 1993 Plan after 1998 and have outstanding grants totaling 32 shares as of June 30, 2006.
+Options vested over varying periods of up to four years and had contractual lives up to ten years.
+We did not issue any stock options under the 1993 Plan after 1998 and have outstanding grants totaling 32 shares from the 1993 Plan as of September 30, 2006.

-In November 1997, the Board adopted and the stockholders approved the 1997 Stock Incentive Plan (the "1997 Plan"), which became effective on the closing of our initial public offering in 1998.
-The 1997 Plan provides for the grant of incentive stock options, non-statutory stock options, stock appreciation rights, performance shares, and awards of restricted stock and unrestricted stock.
+In November 1997, the Board adopted and the stockholders approved the 1997 Amended and Restated Stock Incentive Plan (the "1997 Plan"), which became effective on the closing of our initial public offering in 1998.
+The 1997 Plan, as amended, provides for the grant of incentive stock options, non-statutory stock options, stock appreciation rights, performance shares, and awards of restricted stock and unrestricted stock.
 A total of 3,600 shares have been reserved for issuance under the 1997 Plan.
 Our employees, officers, directors, consultants and advisors are eligible to participate in the 1997 Plan.
 We have issued incentive and non-statutory stock options under the 1997 Plan, generally with a graded vesting period of four years and a contractual life of ten years.
-We did not issue any equity awards in the first half of 2006.
-In connection with the adoption of SFAS 123(R), our Compensation Committee is evaluating our equity award plan and its ability to motivate senior executives to better advance stockholders' interests.
+We did not issue any equity awards in the nine months ended September 30, 2006.